I will show you how to choose a good dash cam. Simple as that. Because, as you will later see, a dash cam will be your time/money/stress saver.

-Moreover, the dash cam comes with a 16GB memory card, which can be further expanded up to 64GB.
 For maximum versatility, there are three recording modes to choose from – Normal, Event, and Parking.

 And the G-sensor technology incorporated in the dash cam means it automatically senses when a collision happens and marks the time and date on the footage, which can be saved for evidence should there be a need.

 Additionally, the BlackVue dash cam comes outfitted with GPS and inbuilt Wi-Fi capabilities.